-If you've been diagnosed with molluscum contagiosum you may have already been told that this condition is caused by a virus, much like warts, and for some it clears up on its own.
-This information may cause you to think that you can neglect or ignore your molluscum contagiosum and that it will heal eventually.
+If you've been diagnosed with molluscum contagiosum, you may have already been told that this condition is caused by a virus, much like warts, and that for some people, it clears up on its own.
+This information may cause you to think that you can neglect or ignore your molluscum contagiosum.

 Ability to Heal

-While molluscum contagiosum may clear up on its own, most sufferers of this condition report that it takes months if not even over a year to do so!
-This is because the virus has made its way to the skin where it's difficult for blood vessels to reach.
-If they cannot reach the virus, they cannot attack and heal it.
-It's also true that those with weaker immune systems, such as children and those with conditions such as AIDS or those undergoing chemotherapy, may need even longer before they see their molluscum contagiosum heal.
+While molluscum contagiosum may clear up on its own, most sufferers report that this can take months -- even a year, or more!
+This is because the virus has made its way to the skin, where it's difficult for blood vessels to reach.
+If blood vessels cannot reach the virus, they cannot attack and heal it.
+It's also true that for people with weaker immune systems, such as children and those with conditions such as AIDS, or who are undergoing chemotherapy, it can take even longer for molluscum contagiosum to heal.

 In the meantime, the virus can spread to other parts of the skin and to other individuals.
-Because molluscum contagiosum is so contagious and because it is so unsightly, it's good to consider treatment rather than assuming it will soon go away.
-And of course the health of others should be considered; no one wants to share their molluscum contagiosum with someone else but this can easily happen when it's left untreated.
+Because molluscum contagiosum is so contagious and unsightly, immediate treatment is preferable to waiting for it to go away.
+Besides, the health of others should be considered—no one wants to share molluscum contagiosum, but this can all too easily happen, if it's left untreated.

 Getting an Accurate Diagnosis

-A diagnosis of molluscum contagiosum doesn't mean that you will need to take some harsh medicines, although if your doctor prescribes something for you then it's always recommended that you heed his or her advice.
-You can help to treat molluscum contagiosum on your own by strengthening your immune system with a multivitamin and zinc supplements, and by watching your diet as well.
+A diagnosis of molluscum contagiosum doesn't have to mean taking harsh medicines.
+Naturally, if your doctor prescribes something, it's always recommended that you heed his or her advice.
+However, you can also treat molluscum contagiosum on your own, by strengthening your immune system with a multivitamin and zinc supplement, and by watching your diet, as well.

-There are also many homeopathic remedies available for molluscum contagiosum and these treat not just the skin lesions but the virus that has caused them as well.
-These can help this problem clear up quickly so that you know you won't spread it to others and won't need to see these unsightly blotches.
+There are also many homeopathic remedies available for molluscum contagiosum.
+The best remedies treat not only the skin lesions, but also the virus that caused them.
+The proper treatment can clear up the problem quickly, so that you don’t spread it to others, and can say goodbye to ugly blotches.